menggf/tsd/README.md

 # Important:

    TSD support continual analysis.
-That is to say, if some error happened during analysis, TSD can use the bwa alignment file (e.g. alignment_genome.sam) in previous analysis.
-Therefore, if TSD find \*.sam files will not run bwa alignment again.
-Therefore, if bwa alignment failed in previous analysis, \*.sam files in output_directory should be delete or delelte the whole output_directory!.
+That is to say, if some errors happened during previous analysis, TSD can restart the analysis by automaticsly detecting the temporary output files.
+For example, if TSD find \*.sam files, TSD will not run bwa alignment again.
+However, if bwa alignment failed in previous analysis, the imcomplete\*.sam files in output_directory should be deleted, or to delete the whole output_directory!!!

 # Q & A：
     1. When to use TSD?
-     A: When (a) the studied genome (e.g. Hela genome), transgene vector or virus (e.g. HBV) has complex recombination or rearrangement.  (b) Long reads is sequenced (e.g. PacBio Platform), TSD can be used to identify the composition of the complex structure.
+     A: When (a) the studied genome (e.g. Hela genome), transgene vector or virus (e.g. HBV) has complex recombination or rearrangement, which makes it impossible to uncover the complex organization stucture using NGS or read it out directly using long reads (e.g. PacBio).  (b) Long reads is sequenced (e.g.
+     PacBio Platform), TSD can be used to identify the composition of the complex structure.
+     One example is displayed in Figure 1 in the submitted paper (link), where the HBV viruses have complex rearrangement before their integration in the human genome.
+In this example, the integrated HBV includes 6 HBV fragments, spanning about 3000 bp.
+In PacBio sequencing, no long read covers the whole region.
+     TSD recovers the HBV rearrangement profile by assemblying multiple PacBio reads.

     2. What is a DNA fragment?
      A: A DNA fragment is a a piece of DNA, which can be unique mapped to the genome or known DNA, e.g. part of virus genome.
+The DNA fragments are usually generated during the DNA rearrangement.
 The complex stuctural variants are composed of the combination of DNA fragments.

+    3. Error: cannot find bwa in alignment
+     A: Before usage, bwa should be installed and its location added into the $PATH variable in Linux system.

-    3. Who to contact for any problem?
+    4. Who to contact for any problem?
      A: Send email to Guofeng Meng(menggf@gmail.com)